chenhan95/3-musketeers/cash/README.md

 ### Setup
 Clone this repo to your desktop and you might want to look into `currencies.json` to check the short-name of currencies.

-### How to define the currency
+### Change the currency
-You can modify the national currencies in `constants.js`
+You can modify the national currencies in `constants.js`, in the array list `DEFAULT_TO_CURRENCIES` , the first element is 'reference currency', the last three elements are 'query curreny'.
 <p align="center">
   <img src="https://github.com/chenhan95/3-musketeers/blob/master/cash/image/currencies.png">
 </p>